 WORLD FACTS:Useful information on populations and more that are updated weekly.

-AFRICA CONTINENT DETAILS:Africa, the planet's 2nd largest continent and the second most-populous continent (after Asia) includes (54) individual countries, and Western Sahara, a member state of the African Union whose statehood is disputed by Morocco.
+AFRICA MAP:Africa, the planet's 2nd largest continent and the second most-populous continent (after Asia) includes (54) individual countries, and Western Sahara, a member state of the African Union whose statehood is disputed by Morocco.
 Note that South Sudan is the continent's newest country.

 With a 2011 population of 1,032,532,974, it accounts for just over 14% of the world's human population.
 It also contains the Nile River system, the world's longest, and the massive Sahara Desert, the world's largest.